Janadas Devan

-Janadas Devan (born 1954) is a former journalist, and is the current Chief of Government Communications at the Ministry of Communications and Information of Singapore coordinates the government's public communications.
+Janadas Devan (born 1954) is a former journalist and the current Chief of Government Communications at the Ministry of Communications and Information of Singapore, coordinating the government's public communications.
 He is also a director at the public policy think-tank Institute of Policy Studies (IPS).
 Janadas was formerly a senior editor of The Straits Times, the flagship English-language daily newspaper of Singapore Press Holdings.
 He is the son of C.V.
 Devan Nair, the third President of Singapore.
-Devan studied at the National University of Singapore and Cornell University in New York.
+Janadas studied at the National University of Singapore and Cornell University in New York.
 He is married to literary scholar Geraldine Heng.

 Career

-Before becoming a journalist, Devan taught in universities in both Singapore and the United States.
-Subsequently, Devan began working for The Straits Times and Radio Singapore International.
+Before becoming a journalist, Janadas taught in universities in both Singapore and the United States.
+Subsequently, Janadas began working for The Straits Times and Radio Singapore International.
 His work at RSI was mainly focused on international politics, with a special emphasis on US politics.
 His weekly show was called Call from America, ranging from topics such as Barack Obama's presidential campaign to the War in Iraq.
-Devan also wrote a column for The Straits Times.
+Janadas also wrote a column for The Straits Times.
 At one point, his contract with The Straits Times was terminated without any official explanation.
 He has stated that, "For reasons that remain unexplained, but which were clearly not journalistic, the column was halted."
 However, as of 2008, he is a regular contributor to the Straits Times.

 "377A debate and the rewriting of pluralism"

-On 27 October 2007, Devan wrote an article in The Straits Times entitled "377A debate and the rewriting of pluralism".
-In the article, Devan rebutted the parliamentary speech of Singapore Nominated Member of Parliament Thio Li-ann.
+On 27 October 2007, Janadas wrote an article in The Straits Times entitled "377A debate and the rewriting of pluralism".
+In the article, Janadas rebutted the parliamentary speech of Singapore Nominated Member of Parliament Thio Li-ann.
 NMP Thio had argued that Singapore, being a conservative society, cannot tolerate homosexuals, also stating that a secular society needs to listen to the religious authorities.
 She had also said that the minorities in a plural society must listen to the views of the majority.
-Devan wrote:
+Janadas wrote:

 Consider how she tore to shreds so many of our cherished beliefs.
 The idiots that we are, we had believed "pluralism" meant, among other things, "autonomy and retention of identity for individual bodies", a "society in which the members of minority groups maintain their independent cultural traditions", "a system that recognises more than one ultimate principle or kind of being", as the Oxford English Dictionary puts it.